Wine-qualitity/wine-qualitiy-model/readme.md

 - Acquisition - Data will be acquired from https://data.world/food/wine-quality which is a publicly available dataset.
 Once the files have been downloaded, a local version will be created and stored locally by our acquire.py script.

 - Preparation - We will do inital exploration of our data to determine if there are outliers or null values.
 If the dataset contains outliers or nulls, we will make determinations on what to do with each based on the effect on the overall dataset.
-We will rename columns in order to make them easier to understand or work with.
+This is a rare instance where we decided to keep our duplicates.
+We made this determination based off visual review of our duplicates, while there are some across the board, some of the numerical values that extend to four decimal places are identical.
+This lead us to conclude that some scores are destined to be duplicated as wine must meet specific range of qualifications to qualify as wine, so duplicate rows are sure to be duplicated.We will rename columns in order to make them easier to understand or work with.
 If there are any data types that are not best suited for the data, we will change the data types.
 We will also be splitting our data into train, validate and test groups to limit potential data poisoning.
 Since we are approaching the project as a regression problem, we will also be scaling our data.

 - Exploration - We will explore the unscaled data to find statistically valid correlations to our target variable.
 We will be creating at least 4 visualizations to help us determine correlations and variables that could be used for clustering.
 We will also look for variables that could be better understood by converting the variable into bins.